huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

-# Hyper parameters tunning
+# Hyperparameter Tuning

-We have used Wandb sweeps API to run hyperparameter tunning with a bayesian search strategy (30 runs).
-The hyper parameters tunned are :
+We have used Wandb Sweep API to run hyperparameter tunning with Bayesian search strategy (30 runs).
+The hyperparameters tuned are the following.

 | method | metric              | lora_alpha                                | lora_bias                 | lora_dropout            | lora_rank                                          | lr                          | max_length                |